Demographic models

 plot_model(model, log = TRUE, proportions = TRUE)

-Once you have a compiled slendr model stored in an R variable (from now on, model will always mean a variable containing a compiled slendr model object relevant for the given exercise, for simplicity), we can simulate data from it.
+Once you have a compiled slendr model stored in a variable (from now on, model will always mean a variable containing a compiled slendr model object relevant for the given exercise, for simplicity), we can simulate data from it.
 By default, slendr models always produce a tree sequence.

 Note: Tree sequence provides an extremely efficient means to store and work with genomic data at a massive scale.
 However, you can always get simulated data even in traditional file formats, such as VCF, EIGENSTRAT, or a plain old table of ancestral/derived genotypes.

-In this activity we will be only working with tree sequences, because it’s much easier and faster to get interesting statistics from it directly in R.
+In this session we will be only working with tree sequences, because it’s much easier and faster to get interesting statistics from it directly in R.

 Note: Yes, this means you don’t have to write any msprime (or SLiM) code to simulate data from a slendr model!